sensedeep/dynamodb-metrics/README.md

 * scanned &mdash; Number of items scanned
 * requests &mdash; Number of API requests issued

-DynamoDB Metrics will create these metrics for the following dimensions by default:
+DynamoDB Metrics will create these metrics for the following dimensions:

 * Table
 * Tenant